baosystems/dish2/README.md

 ### Build from source

-Follow these steps to build from source:
+Follow these steps to build this tool from source:

 * Install ```node``` and ```git```
 * Clone this repo with ```git clone```